 Roll out into a 3.5 inch (9 cm) circle using a rolling pin.

 Place the dough seam side up and put 1 to 1.5 Tbsp of curry paste in the center of the circle.
 Gather the opposing edges of the circle and fold the dough in half.
 Remember, KEEP THE CURRY OUT from the edges!
 It’s the most crucial part.
-If you didn’t read my post, read the tip #2 now.
+If you didn’t read my post, read my tip #2 now in the post!

 Tightly pinch the edges to seal well.
 If the edges are not pinched and pressed tightly, the seam might open up during proofing/deep frying.